Laura-lc/project/README.md

 - whether the comment contains some special phrases, for example, “instead of”, “so that”, “for example”, “when”, “where”, etc.

-We used script featureExtraction.ipynb to extract the features.
 After extracting features for the comment titles, we coded each comment title according to above dimensions.
+This step was done using script featureExtraction.ipynb.

 ### **2.1.4  Name entity replacement**

-Because many of the comments, both comment title and comment body, include technical terms and project specific names of variables, function, file, constant, etc.
+Many of the comments, both comment titles and bodies, include project specific names of variables, function, file, constant, etc.

-Before extracting the features for all comment titles, we replaced file/function/variable/constant/bug number to five fixed strings: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER,
+Before extracting the features for all comment titles, we replaced file/function/variable/constant/bug number to five fixed strings: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER.

 The function names and variable names replacement scripts for each programming group are shown in the following files:

 	FunVarReplacementForPython.ipynb,
 	FunVarReplacementForC.ipynb
 	FunVarReplacementForJavaScript.ipynb,
 	FunVarReplacementForJava.ipynb

 The file names, constant names and bug numbers replacement scripts for all projects (all four programming language projects) are shown in the following files:

 	replaceFileNames.ipynb,
 	replaceConstants.ipynb,
 	replaceBugNumbers.ipynb

-To do the name entity replacement for each language group, the order to run the scripts should be: FunVarReplacement – replaceFileNames – replaceConstants – replaceBugNumbers
+To do the name entity replacement for each language group, the order to run the scripts should be:
+FunVarReplacement – replaceFileNames – replaceConstants – replaceBugNumbers

 ### **2.1.5  Decision tree**

-After running our feature extraction scripts, we had a set of features along with their features dimension values.
+After feature extraction, we had a set of features along with their features dimension values.

-- first, separated the data into a training set versus a testing set and used the training set to train a decision tree classifier using sklearn module with entropy as splitting criterion.
-The scripts for building the decision tree is shown in buildingDecisionTree.ipynb
+- First, separated the data into a training set versus a testing set and used the training set to train a decision tree classifier using sklearn module with entropy as splitting criterion.
+This step was done in buildingDecisionTree.ipynb;

-- next, combined the categories 0 and 1 to acquire higher overall accuracy of the decision tree;
+- Next, combined the categories 0 and 1 to acquire higher overall accuracy of the new decision tree;

-- then, applied the feature extraction script to all the comment titles, then turned the features into dimensions values for each comment title of each project;
+- Then, applied the feature extraction script to all the comment titles, and turned the features into dimensions values for each comment title of each project;

-- finally, used the decision tree to categorize each of the comment titles from the project and get back a category from 1 to 3;
+- Finally, used the decision tree to categorize each of the comment titles and get back a category from 1 to 3;